Go directly to:

 If you plan to do this on June 26, we recommend doing so at the beginning of the day so attendees can view your poster during the breaks.

 First, report to the information desk.
 There, you will be informed of the location where your poster should be placed.
 Each poster board is labelled with a number and a QR code.
-Participants can scan this QR code to evaluate your poster and provide valuable feedback.
+Participants can scan this QR code to review your poster.
+Each board is already equipped with four pushpins, which you should use (no tape allowed).

 Would you like to have your poster printed at the University of Twente?
 That’s possible via this email address: xeroxcarre@utwente.nl.
 Please make sure to submit your print request no later than 5 working days before the event.
 You can arrange to collect and pay for your poster on June 25 or 26 (the print service is open between 9.15 AM - 1 PM & 1.30 - 4.30 PM CEST)